ewhac/blender-import-vs3d/object_format.md

 Polygons continue until end-of-file.

 Polygons must have one or more vertices.
-One-vertex polygons are intended to be rendered as a single pixel.
+One-vertex polygons are intended to be rendered as single pixels.
 Two-vertex polygons are intended to be rendered as single-pixel-wide lines.

 Polygons are only visible from one side; polygons facing away from the camera will not be rendered.
 Polygon vertices should be specified in clockwise order as viewed from the visible side.

-For lighting and visibility testing purposes, the polygon's normal is calculated from the first three vertices; thus you should ensure these vertices are not collinear or counter-clockwise.
+For lighting and visibility testing purposes, the polygon's normal vector is calculated from the first three vertices; thus you should ensure these vertices are not collinear or counter-clockwise.
 One- and two-vertex polygons are deemed as always visible, fully illuminated.